DanG115/Bing2YT/README.md

-#  Bing?
-Nah.
-Straight to YouTube!

-Because Bing Videos is like ordering a pizza and getting a discount for salad dressing.
-This extension saves you from Bing’s labyrinth and catapults you straight to YouTube like a magician pulling a rabbit out of a hat—minus the confusion.
-Install it now and tell Bing, "It's not me; it's you."
+# Bing2YT – Direct YouTube Redirect from Bing Videos

+**Bing2YT** is a browser extension that redirects YouTube links from Bing video search results directly to YouTube, bypassing Bing’s built-in video player.

 ---

-## ✨ Features
+## Features

-- ** Instant Freedom**: Bing Videos?
-Never heard of it.
-- ** One-Click Toggle**: Feel like exploring chaos?
-Disable it.
-Prefer order?
-Enable it.
-Either way, it’s fun.
-- ** Pure Spite Technology™**: Because life’s too short to let Bing slow you down.
-- ** Blazing Fast Redirects**: Blink, and you’re on YouTube.
-Unless you’re superhuman, you won’t even notice the transition.
+- **Direct YouTube Access**: Automatically skips Bing’s video overlay for YouTube links.
+- **Toggle Control**: Easily enable or disable the redirect behavior at any time.
+- **Lightweight**: Simple, fast, and built with minimal overhead.
+- **Open Source**: Code is publicly available for transparency and community review.

 ---

-## 🛠 Installation
+## Installation

-1. **Download This Game-Changer**: Clone or download this *masterpiece of coding genius* [Latest Release here](https://github.com/DanG115/Bing-Video-Redirector/releases/tag/v2.0.0).
+### Chrome / Edge (Manual)

+1. **Download the Extension**
+   Get the latest build from the [Releases Page](https://github.com/DanG115/Bing-Video-Redirector/releases/tag/v2.0.0).

+2. **Enable Developer Mode**
-2. **Enter Developer Mode**: Head to `chrome://extensions` (or `edge://extensions` if you like to live dangerously) and toggle Developer Mode like you're flipping a light switch.
+   Visit `chrome://extensions` or `edge://extensions` and toggle Developer Mode.

-3. **Unleash the Beast**: Click "Load Unpacked" and point it at this repo folder.
-4. **Enjoy the Ride**: Let this extension do its thing while you bask in its magnificence.
+3. **Load the Extension**
+   Click “Load unpacked” and select the extracted extension folder.

 ---

-## 🧙‍♂️ How It Works

-1. **Stumble Into Bing Videos**: I know, it happens.
-2. **Click on a YouTube Link**: Bing tries to keep you in its weird little playground.
-3. **BOOM!** You’re teleported to YouTube faster than a toddler spotting sweets in a store.
+## Coming Soon

+Bing2YT is currently under review for listing on the Microsoft Edge Add-ons store.
+Once approved, installation on Edge will be available directly from the store.

 ---

+## How It Works

+1. Click a YouTube link from Bing Video results.
+2. Instead of opening in Bing’s video player, the link redirects directly to the YouTube website.

+---

-## 🤔 FAQs
+## FAQ

-**Why does this exist?**
+**Why does this extension exist?**
-Because Bing Videos is like going to a fancy restaurant and getting microwaved leftovers.
-We deserve better.

-**Does it work on all YouTube links on Bing Videos?**
+To provide a cleaner, more direct experience when opening YouTube links from Bing.

+**Is it safe?**
 Yes.
-It’s like a heat-seeking missile for YouTube URLs.

-**What if I want to stay on Bing Videos?**
-Why would you do that?
-But sure, you can disable the extension—no judgment.
-(Okay, maybe a little judgment.)
+The extension does not collect data or interfere with unrelated browsing.

+**Will this be available on the Chrome Web Store?**
+Bing2YT is currently under review for listing on the Microsoft Edge Add-ons store.

 ---

-## 🔥 Why Should You Care?

-Because Bing Videos is the equivalent of your GPS telling you to "Turn left" into a lake.
-Why take the long route when you can go straight to YouTube with zero hassle?
+## Support

+If you find the extension helpful, please consider starring the project on [GitHub](https://github.com/DanG115/Bing2YT) or sharing it with others.

 ---
-###  Why Isn’t This on the Chrome or Edge Web Store?

-Because I can’t be asked to go through the process.
-Between filling in the forms and configuration, I chose the fun option.
-You're welcome.

----

-## 🛡️ Is This Safe?

-Absolutely.
-The only casualty here is Bing’s ego.

----

-## 🌟 Support

-Love it?
-Laugh at it? ⭐ Star it.
-Got a Bing-dodging friend?
-Share it.
-Let’s rescue the world, one redirect at a time.

----

-## 👨‍💻 Author
+## Author

-Just someone who enjoys cat videos without Bing playing the middleman.
+Created by [DanG115](https://github.com/DanG115).
+Contributions and feedback are welcome.